Tom Clancy's Ghost Recon Wildlands: Pre-release

 As the game was revealed at E3 2015, some critics called the announcement one of the most surprising reveals during E3.
-Wildlands was nominated for IGN's E3 2015 Game of the Show, Best PlayStation 4 Game, Best Xbox One Game and Best PC Game awards, and received one of GameSpot's Best of E3 2015 awards.
+Wildlands was nominated for IGN's E3 2015 Game of the Show, Best PlayStation 4 Game, Best Xbox One Game and Best PC Game awards, and received one of GameSpots Best of E3 2015 awards.
 It was also named the best co-operative and the best shooter by Game Informer in their Best of E3 2015 Awards.
 The beta of the game was released on Steam and lasted from February 23 to February 27, 2017.
 On March 1, 2017, Ubisoft revealed that Tom Clancy's Ghost Recon Wildlands beta-phase had attracted more than 6.8 million players, making it its most successful beta to date.